axivo/slip39-dotmap/README.md

 # SLIP39 KeyTag Dotmap

 A comprehensive solution for converting SLIP39 mnemonic words into physical dot patterns for use with [OneKey KeyTag](https://onekey.so/products/onekey-keytag/) hardware backup devices.
-This project provides both an interactive conversion tool and complete reference documentation for secure, offline cryptocurrency wallet backups, as an alternative to the official OneKey [BIP39 dotmap](https://github.com/OneKeyHQ/bip39-dotmap).
+This project provides a complete reference documentation for secure, offline wallet backups, as an alternative to the official OneKey [BIP39 dotmap](https://github.com/OneKeyHQ/bip39-dotmap).

 ## Security Notice

 SLIP39 mnemonics control cryptocurrency funds.
 Always use offline methods when working with real mnemonics.
 This project is designed for air-gapped, offline usage to prevent exposure of sensitive cryptographic material.

-## Tools

-- **[Interactive Converter](converter)** - Secure web application with real-time conversion and professional print layouts
-- **[Complete Reference Table](docs/dotmap.md)** - All 1024 SLIP39 words with their corresponding dot patterns for manual lookup

 ## Overview